 Tips for Staying Hydrated: The important thing is to realize that if you’re feeling a little “off,” it could be that you need to rehydrate.
 Pay attention to your thirst, to any symptoms that you may be feeling and to your urine color to keep yourself properly hydrated.

 10 Tips for Staying Hydrated

 Whether you’re a busy mom, business executive or serious athlete, there are times when you may find staying hydrated challenging.
-Here are 10 tips to help:
+Here are 10 tips for staying hydrated to help:

 - Drink water instead of soda: According to a 2016 study, drinking sugar-laden drinks worsens dehydration.
 Always turn to water when you’re thirsty.

 - Always keep a water bottle with you: Carry a stainless-steel or other type of reusable bottle with you and keep refilling it throughout the day.

 - If you’re hungry, drink: Sometimes, when you feel hungry, you’re actually thirsty.
 The body knows it can get fluids from food too, so your signals can get crossed.
 Try drinking first to see if the urge goes away.

 - Keep a water chart: If you have a hard time remembering to drink throughout the day, keep a chart nearby and make a mark each time you finish a glass of water, shooting for at least eight glasses a day.